July 24, 2020 Masks and modest clothing

 There are many important similarities that I’ll unpack here:

-- Both types of clothing claim to make a far-fetched impact on health.
+PARALLEL #1: Masks and modesty both claim to make a far-fetched impact on health.

-Dear Jewish Daughters:
+Dear Jewish Daughter,

 The street sign changes year in and out, but it’s usually mostly filled with “Narrow fitted clothing” in very large letters.
 The bit about the orphans is only the postscript on the bottom.
 What’s the message here?
 Most of the people I read it to are utterly confused.